-Unfortunately, Medicare Part A and Part B don’t cover everything.
+Unfortunately, Medicare Part A and Medicare Part B don’t cover everything.
 In fact, Medicare only pays about 80% of your Medical expenses.
-Additional options such as Medicare Advantage and Medicare Supplement plans could potentially help you fill that 20% gap.
+Additional options such as Medicare Advantage plans and Medicare Supplement Insurance plans could potentially help you fill that 20% gap.

 What is the difference between Medicare Advantage and Medicare Supplement plans?

 Medicare Advantage plans—also referred to as Medicare Part C—provide an alternative to Original Medicare.
 These plans are approved by Medicare and are offered by private health insurance companies.
 Medicare Advantage plans offer the same benefits as Original Medicare but can also include additional coverage, such as routine vision or dental benefits, prescription drugs or health wellness programs.